 My first question was about what had gone down between Angele and Raymond in the past.
 The movie seemed to imply that they’d had an ongoing sexual relationship, but nothing was ever stated directly.
 Well, in the book, they had sex once, when Angele was 15 and Raymond was 13.
 Angele was told by their mother to basically have the birds and the bees talk with him.
 She did this by having very matter-of-fact sex with him.
 I’m not saying that this is what’s in their past in the movie, certainly, but it’s interesting to take into consideration.
 It also answers another question: how far apart are Raymond and Angele?
 Well, she’s a little less than two years older, which is pretty much what I figured.

 Another question I had was about how Raymond and his mother survived without working.
-In the book, their both on Welfare, and Raymond is running a scam so that he gets checks for someone that he made up.
+In the book, they’re both on Welfare, and Raymond is running a scam so that he gets checks for someone that he made up.
 They also grow pot, but I’m not sure if they sell it or not.
-I’m glad that the movie took out the drug angle, because in the book there’s also a scene where Angele and Raymond do some of the coke that was on the body.

 I also wondered what happened to the little pig that Raymond cooked.
 Well, in the book, he forgets about it and it burns to a crisp.
 Sad.
 Actually, the details are a little fuzzy, but I almost think he killed the piglet himself.